ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/proj01.md

    estimation appear below.)
 If you start working on the issue before it is approved and estimated, you do so at your own risk.

+   It is very important that the mentor be sure there is a clear **definition of "done"**.
+   Try to make sure that what "done" looks like is as clearly spelled out as possible.
+   If the issue is too vague, it will difficult to estimate, and even *harder* to determine later whether students have earned the points.
+This is a very important step!
+   Discuss the *definition of "done"* with the team.

    <p> <span style="color:red; font-weight:bold;">So it is important that you work FIRST today
    on making sure that your team has enough issues in the TODO pile that you can work towards and earn 1000 points by next Friday at 9:30am.</span>.
 Work FIRST today on identifying issues